Vintharas/js13k-spaceshooter/README.md

     - [*] do animation turning from paradise to red planet
   - find a new home for manking before X time
     - [*] create counter
-    - find a paradise class planet
+    - [*] find a paradise class planet
       - [*] fix other planet types, specially paradise class planet
       - [*] create single paradise planet, which happens to be owned by aliens
       - [*] create victory condition and make sure it works
-      - create single paradise planet randomly
+      - [*] create single paradise planet randomly
-    - show provide some breadcrumbs to find that planet
+    - show messages and provide some breadcrumbs to find that planet
+      - transmission from some aliens?
   - refactor planet to reduce Kb
     - refactor drawing primitives
     - review other heavy source code files